plan-net/core4/docs/source/job.rst

 The DEBUG level will not be logged by default.
 It will only be written when an error has occured.
 This way, one can write multiple DEBUG messages that may help him indentify an error but would otherwise clutter the output.

+A job will log all raised expections that are piped to either std::out or std::error by default.

 cookie handling
 ---------------